PASTAplus/PASTA/documentation/index.rst

 Welcome!
 Bienvenido!  أهلا بك! 欢迎!
 ====================================

-This is the official documentation tree of the *PASTA+* data repository software.
-PASTA+ is a service oriented software system written in Java and uses Java Servlet containers for REST web-services.
+This is the official documentation tree of the *PASTA* data repository software.
+The PASTA software and related contents is owned and maintained by the `Environmental Data Iniative <https://edirepository.org>`_ (EDI).
+PASTA is a service oriented software system written in Java and uses Java Servlet containers for REST web-services.
 Services can be deployed on separate servers for performance or deployed onto a single server for simplicity, testing, and development.
 Deployments have been tested on Linux, OS X, and Windows.

-To assist the weary web traveler in deciding what category to peruse, a short synopsis of each section follows:
+EDI utilizes PASTA in its operation of the *EDI data repository*.

+Documentation is divided into the following categories:

 #. **About:** A short history of PASTA+ and how it is being used in a production environment.

+#. **Standard Operating Procedures:** Procedures for the general operation of the PASTA+ data repository.

 #. **Design and Architecture:** Design documentation of the PASTA+ architecture and software development principles.

-#. **Standard Operating Procedures:** Procedures for the general operation of the PASTA+ data repository.

 #. **REST API:** Documentation for the PASTA API and general information and suggestions for software developers who would like to build an application that interacts with the PASTA API.